 And here to make them:

-Step 3: Press the mixture into the bottom of the silicone mold using a spoon; fill only the bottom quarter to half of each mold.
-Bake for approximately 5 minutes on low heat at 170 degrees.
+Step 3: I pressed the mixture into the bottom of the silicone mold using a spoon; I filled only the bottom quarter to half of each mold.
+I baked for approximately 5 minutes on low heat at 170 degrees.
 This dries out and solidifies the shower discs.
 The might rise just a bit as they bake, much like cupcake batter does.

-Once they’ve cooled, pop them out of the molds and save them in air-tight containers.
+Once they’ve cooled, I popped them out of the molds and saved them in air-tight containers.